Videos for this Topic

 It is important to note that a minority-owned bank may not identify a specific ethnic group rather than a geographic area as its assessment area and should ensure that it does not exclude other minorities or nonminorities that reside within its assessment area.
 Section 228.41 of Regulation BB addresses assessment area delineation.

 The Community Reinvestment Act and Regulation BB both specifically address the needs of minority-owned institutions.
-A bank can receive favorable consideration as part of its CRA performance if it invests in a minority-owned institution that serves low- or moderate-income areas or low- or moderate-income individuals.
-This consideration may be given even if the minority-owned institution is not located in the assessment area of the investing bank or within the broader statewide or regional areas that include the investing bank's assessment area.
-For more information, see the Interagency Q&A provisions on investments.
+The CRA provides that, in assessing the CRA performance of nonminority-owned financial institutions, examiners may consider as a factor capital investments, loan participations, and other ventures undertaken by the institutions in cooperation with minority-owned financial institutions.
+This consideration may be given even if the minority-owned institution is not located in the assessment area of the investing bank or within the broader statewide or regional areas that include the investing bank’s assessment area.
+For more information, see the Interagency Q&A Provisions on Investments.